 We still connect to hope.
 We still want to see good triumph over evil.
 To see the evil Empire fall.
 We like seeing Nazis lose, even if it's space Nazis.

-If you are looking for ways to celebrate, for the best content, may I suggest the Original Trilogy, the Clone Wars television show (particularly the later seasons), The Mandalorian, The Book of Boba Fett, and Rogue One and Solo of the newer material.
+If you are looking for ways to celebrate, for the best content, may I suggest the Original Trilogy, the Clone Wars television show (particularly the later seasons), The Mandalorian, The Book of Boba Fett, and Rogue One, Andor, and Solo of the newer material.

 Or just dive in fully and embrace the weird parts, like Caravan of Courage or Ewoks: The Battle for Endor.
-I mean, even the Star Wars Holiday Special has its moments.
+I mean, even the Star Wars Holiday Special has its moments, particularly the animated ones.
 Look it up on YouTube.

 Enjoy the day.
 Remember, there is hope, even when the world looks its darkest.
 Look for good to win out in the end.